-I have carefully considered all the evidence, including the documents and the testimony at hearing, and the arguments of both parties, though not all may be specifically discussed in this decision.
-I discuss in this decision the credible evidence given the greatest weight in my decision-making.
+I have carefully considered all the evidence and the arguments of both parties, even though not all may be specifically discussed in this decision.
+I discuss the credible evidence given the greatest weight in my decision-making.
+I also discuss the evidence that I find not credible and weighty and the reasons I find the evidence not credible or weighty.
 The fact that evidence is not specifically discussed should not be considered sufficient to rebut the presumption that I considered all the evidence and assigned such weight or probative value to the credible evidence that I determined appropriate within my discretion as an ALJ.
-There is no requirement for me to discuss the weight given every piece of evidence considered in this case, nor would it be consistent with notions of judicial economy to do so.
+The fact that a particular document or specific testimony is not discussed in this decision indicates that evidence was not considered as probative as the evidence discussed.
+There is no requirement for me to discuss the weight given every piece of evidence offered and admitted in this case, nor would it be consistent with notions of judicial economy to do so.

-- 1. Petitioner did not violate 42 C.F.R. § 483.13(c), Tag F224, as alleged by the survey completed on June 27, 2007. - 2.
-The declaration of immediate jeopardy related to the alleged violation of 42 C.F.R. § 483.13(c), Tag F224, was clearly erroneous.
+- 1. Petitioner did not violate 42 C.F.R. § 483.13(c), Tag F224, as alleged by the survey completed on June 27, 2007 (On Remand). - 2.
+The declaration of immediate jeopardy related to the alleged violation of 42 C.F.R. § 483.13(c), Tag F224, was clearly erroneous (On Remand).